We purchased our first brand-new static caravan in 2006, later to be replaced with our tourer. We love both, but the touring is better!

 If you want to double check your legal position or entitlement to tow please click here, which will take you through to the government website.

-You Need To Ensure That Your Car & Caravan Are Compatible for towing.
-This can be quite a complicated procedure and I therefore suggest you use the excellent outfit matching tool at www.towcarinfo.
-Using this tool, you first type in all your towcar information, as the programme asks for it, then press match and select your particular vehicle.
-You then complete the 'Select a Caravan' Section from the drop down lists, and then click 'Make Calculation'.
+You need to ensure that your car and caravan are compatible for towing.
+This can be quite a complicated procedure and I therefore suggest you use this excellent outfit matching tool.
+Using this tool, you first type in all your towcar information—as the programme asks for it—then press match and select your particular vehicle.
+You then complete the 'Select a Caravan' section from the drop down lists, and then click 'Make Calculation'.
 Ta daaa!
 All the advice and information you need.
 Since you are new to towing I will go through some of the technical terms in the order they appear on the site.

 - TOWING LIMIT: This is the maximum weight of vehicle (with brakes) that your car can legally tow.